 This article at The Times offers us a glimpse into Dr. Ruth’s living space, as she discusses her favorite objects.
 I confess that when I saw her doll house (I have one that is similar), I thought back to the hours of my childhood spent arranging tiny furnishings in miniature rooms.

-No doubt I still have a few items tucked away, probably in the attic.
+No doubt I still have a few pint-size settees and diminutive dishes tucked away, probably in the attic.

-Whether it’s tin toys from mid-century or earlier, or antiques that draw us with their craftsmanship and their patina, perhaps the invocation of pleasant memories (or significant ones) is part of the appeal.
+Whether it’s tin toys from mid-century or earlier, or antiques that draw us to their craftsmanship and their patina, perhaps the invocation of pleasant memories (or significant ones) is part of the appeal.

 High End Collections: Wine Cellar, Anyone?